 Quantitative Measure (Completion requirement)-Students must successfully progress through their educational programs at a specific pace to ensure program completion within maximum timeframe.
 Pace is calculated by dividing the cumulative number of hours the student has successfully completed by the cumulative number of hours the student has attempted, regardless of enrollment status.
 Transfer credits are included in both the attempted and completed hours.
-If a student successfully earns 67 percent of the total cumulative credits hours attempted in their program of study and each semester enrolled, the student should complete their program within maximum timeframe.
+If a student successfully earns 67 percent of the total cumulative credits hours attempted in their program of study, the student should complete their program within maximum timeframe.
 Pace is measured at the end of each semester by the Financial Aid Office.
 Pace calculation example: Student attempts 12 credits in the fall semester and successfully completes 12 credits.
 The student has earned 100 percent of the credits attempted.
 In the spring, the student attempts 18 credits and successfully completes 15.
 Student has a cumulative total of 27 credits completed.
 The cumulative total of attempted credits is 30.
-Pace: $27 \div 30 = 90$ percent.
+Pace: 27÷30=90 percent.

-Maximum Time Frame (MTF)-A financial aid student's maximum time frame to complete a program can not exceed 150 percent of the published length of the program.
+Maximum Time Frame (MTF)-A financial aid student's maximum time frame to complete a program cannot exceed 150 percent of the published length of the program.
 For example, if an academic program requires 68 credit hours to complete a degree, the student may attempt a maximum of 102 credit hours before the student exceeds their eligibility for financial aid.
+A student's entire academic history, including transfer hours accepted from other institutions is considered when evaluating academic progress within the established timeframe.
+Developmental education courses are excluded from this calculation.
 If a student changes majors, the total hours continue to accrue regardless of program completion.
+Students who decide to change majors are advised to do this early in their academic program.
+Students who double major must also adhere to the 150% maximum timeframe requirement.
+The maximum attempted credit hours allowable for financial aid will be based on the degree that requires the most credit hours.